BITS Pilani: Research facilities

+Distance learning programmes (WILP)

+BITS Pilani also offers online distance learning programmes such as Work Integrated Learning Programmes (WILP) and in which students can get a B.Tech., M.Tech., Diploma, as well as Certificate programs while working in the industry.

+Digital education programmes

+BITS Pilani launched its first online undergraduate degree, the B.Sc. in Computer Science, in September 2022 through a partnership with Coursera.
+The programme offeris flexible pacing and multiple exit options.
+In 2025, BITS Pilani established BITS Pilani Digital as a dedicated platform to expand its online degree offerings.
+The initial offerings include Bachelors and Masters in Data Science & AI.

 Rankings

-Internationally, BITS Pilani was ranked 1001–1200 in the QS World University Rankings for 2023 and 188 in Asia.
-It was ranked 801–1000 in the world by the Times Higher Education World University Rankings for 2023, 251–300 in Asia in 2022 and 301–350 among emerging economies.
+Internationally, BITS Pilani was ranked 668 in the QS World University Rankings for 2026 and 171 in Asia.
+It was ranked 601–800 in the world by the Times Higher Education World University Rankings for 2025.

-In India, BITS Pilani was ranked 27 overall in 2020 by the National Institutional Ranking Framework (NIRF), 15 among universities, 30 in the engineering ranking and 6 in India in the pharmacy ranking.
-It was ranked 7th among engineering colleges by India Today in 2020 and second among private engineering colleges by Outlook India in 2022.
+In India, BITS Pilani was ranked 11 overall in 2025 by the National Institutional Ranking Framework (NIRF), 19 among universities, 20 in the engineering ranking and 3 in India in the pharmacy ranking.
+It was ranked 7th among engineering colleges by India Today in 2025 and second among private engineering colleges by Outlook India in 2025.

-The Department of Management was ranked 10 among private management schools in India by Outlook India in 2020.
+The Department of Management at the Pilani campus is ranked among the top 25 B-Schools in India, according to The WEEK-Hansa Research Best B-Schools Survey 2024, and falls within the 451–500 band globally in the QS Business & Management Subject Ranking 2025.